Covid 19 coronavirus: Drive-ins boost indie films

 Indie films and drive-in theatres don't usually go together.
 Drive-ins need the big movies, the ones with superheroes and superstars, to draw substantial audiences.

-So it was a little surprising when The Wretched, a supernatural horror flick with no stars, earned nearly US$70,000 ($117,000) from 12 drive-in theatres on its first weekend.
+So it was a little surprising when The Wretched, a supernatural horror flick with no big-name actors, earned nearly US$70,000 ($117,000) from 12 drive-in theatres on its first weekend in the US.

 The pandemic has forced many in the movie business to get creative with release dates and strategies.
 For most, that's meant delaying things a few months or more.
 But IFC Films found a silver lining in the drive-in, a theatrical experience uniquely suited to social distancing that also needed new films.